-The purpose of this paper is twofold.
-The first one is to extend the relaxed gradient method to the convex, well conditioned, functions.
-It is shown that for strongly convex, well conditioned minimization problems the relaxed gradient descent algorithm is an improvement of the classical gradient descent version.
-The second purpose of the paper is to present a new algorithm of gradient descent type, in which the step size is computed by means of a simple approximation of the Hessian of the minimizing function.
+The purpose of this paper is to present a new algorithm of gradient descent type, in which the step size is computed by means of a simple approximation of the Hessian of the minimizing function.
 In contrast with the Barzilai and Borwein approach in which the steplength is computed from a simple interpretation of the secant equation, the new proposed algorithm considers another approximation of the Hessian based on the function values and its gradients in two successive points along the iterations.
 The corresponding algorithm belongs to the same class of linear convergent descent methods.
 The conclusion is that using only the local information given by the gradient, any procedure for step size computation, of any sophistication, does not change the linear convergence class of algorithms.

 The paper is organized as follows.
-Section 2 is dedicated to present the relaxed gradient descent algorithm and its properties.
-In section 3 we present a new algorithm for unconstrained optimization in which the steplength is computed by backtracking starting with the inverse of a scalar approximation of the Hessian.
-Section 4 contains some numerical evidence and discussions of this approach.
+In section 2 we present a new algorithm for unconstrained optimization in which the steplength is computed by backtracking starting with the inverse of a scalar approximation of the Hessian.
+Section 3 contains some numerical evidence and discussions of this approach.